mcpython4-coding/Documentation/mcpython/server/command/Builder.md

                 value_range=None,
                 ):

-            :param only_positive: only positive integers
+            :param only_positive: only positive integers allowed
-            :param only_negative: only negative integers
+            :param only_negative: only negative integers allowed
             :param include_zero: zero allowed
             :param value_range: a range of (min, max) for the integer, or None for open range